twr14152/c_cpp_scratchpad/network_scripts/README.md

 I wanted to try and recreate some of the automation scripts I've done in other languages in C.
-- ssh_script_v2.c tested on arista ceos devies whoes authentication mode is keyboard interactive
+- ssh_script_v2.c tested on arista ceos devices whoes authentication mode is keyboard interactive
 - ssh_script_v1.c tested on Cisco DevNet switch.
 The authentication mode is password

 ssh_script_v2.c